arcanemachine/rate_limiter_man/README.md

 ## Supported rate limiter algorithms

-Currently, the only limiter algorithms implemented by this package are `RateLimiterMan.LeakyBucket`, and `RateLimiterMan.None` (a no-op used to temporarily bypass any configured rate limits).
+Currently, the only limiter algorithms implemented by this package are `RateLimiterMan.RateLimiters.LeakyBucket`, and `RateLimiterMan.RateLimiters.None` (a no-op used to temporarily bypass any configured rate limits).

 ## Getting started